KDThinh/RepData_PeerAssessment1/PA1_template.md

 ## 6    NA 2012-10-01       25
 ```

+Examination of the data showed that the data is clean enough for subsequent data analysis.

 ## What is mean total number of steps taken per day?

 ####1.
 Calculate the total number of steps taken per day